 The important visualizations in the dashboard are the gauges that are used to indicate the OEE and other factors over a time frame for multiple shifts.

-The four Gauges display individual achievements for the factors respectively spanning multiple shifts.
-The Gauges chart helps to display the single measure effectively on a scale and shows the progress of the KPI clearly.
-The information can be broken down on a single shift also.
+The gauges chart helps to display the single measure effectively on a scale and shows the progress of the KPI clearly.
+The information can be broken down on a single shift as well.

 |Total Time available||168 hrs (24 hrs*7 days)|